joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 We can compose a function using `|>` and `cond_then` to build out the map we want, and we do not need to know every combination of `cond1` and `cond2` values.
 By thinking this way, we can add additional conditionals or change the initial value without changing existing code.

+This is just a code sketch of how I would have liked to solve this problem.
 Data transformations are not specific to Clojure, they're a core part of functional programming philosopy.
 Learning about different patterns in functional programming and recognizing when to apply those patterns will help us be more efficient programmers.